Automatic identification system: Sanctions evasion

 In March 2021, a United Nations Security Council investigation into sanction evasions by the Democratic People’s Republic of Korea found that unflagged vessels delivered refined petroleum products to the DPRK from May 2020 to October 2020.
 Satellite imagery on 8 July 2020 recorded one of the investigated ships, the An Ping, delivering unreported refined petroleum at Nampo, North Korea.
 Between June and July 2020, over the period of delivery, the ship did not transmit AIS signals.

 Meaconing

+The section applies to VDE only.
 Meaconing devices intercept, record, and replay authentic AIS signals.
 Unlike with jamming devices, users can intentionally transmit at chosen frequencies and times.
 However, meaconing cannot spoof the transmission data, and only has capacity to replay earlier transmissions.
 Prerecorded signals transmitted by meaconing devices trick terminals into processing the received signal as indication that a vessel is at that very moment in the location where the signal was first recorded.

 Countermeasures

 Transmitters and receivers can protect ship navigation systems against AIS attacks by equipping devices with protocols that authenticate signals sent and validate signals received.
+A 2021 paper estimated that this was not currently feasible, because of a lack of bandwidth: a digital signature is typically longer than the AIS message that it signs.
+Distribution of digital signatures would consume a good portion of the available VDE bandwidth.
+Also as long as VDE was not mandatory, AIS message signing would only be optional.